What is the SocialGood Project?

 The token issuing body, Social Good Foundation, Inc., is a Japanese company.
 Social Good, which is targeted globally, is based in Japan because Japan was determined to be the best place in terms of liquidity of the SocialGood cryptocurrency.

 More than half of all Bitcoin transactions are yen-denominated (as of autumn 2017).
-World Bank financial expert Vincent Launay has pointed out that “Japan’s goal is very clear: to become the global powerhouse for cryptocurrencies” (COINTELEGRAPH, January 2018).
+World Bank financial expert Vincent Launay has pointed out that “Japan’s goal is very clear: to become a global powerhouse for cryptocurrencies” (COINTELEGRAPH, January 2018).

 Japan’s Financial Services Agency, which is said to be the world’s toughest in terms of financing, has implemented, as national policy, a cryptocurrency exchange trader system under the Japanese Payment Services Act to nurture and grow cryptocurrencies and vitalize the market.